hema-001/Daily-check-in-bot/README.md

 ```
 #### Running the batch
 Runnig the batch file requires only two arguments, `username` and `password`.
-For the third argument `driverPath`, the batch file is going to locate the web driver on the same working directory(Make sure to put the web driver executable in the same working directory) and provide it in running the script command arguments.
+For the third argument `driverPath`, the batch file is going to locate the web driver in the same working directory (Make sure to put the web driver executable in the same working directory) and provide it in running the script command arguments.

 You can run the script file as follows:
 ```sh